 Marcus Borg and John Dominic Crossan have written a very helpful book, The First Christmas, which offers an excellent lens through which we might read the familiar and beloved Nativity stories.
 Matthew and Luke each provide what the authors call an “overture” to their Gospel in which important themes in that Gospel are first heard.
 Borg and Crossan describe each evangelist’s “overture as microcosm to his gospel as macrocosm.”
 In Luke’s Gospel, his emphasis on women, the marginalized, and the Holy Spirit is evident in the birth narratives, including the one we read this week.
 In this short passage, the prophetic words of these two women, filled with the Holy Spirit, give voice to those who are lowly, like the shepherds to whom the angels will announce the birth of Jesus.

 In The Road to Daybreak: A Spiritual Journey, Henri Nouwen reflects on the encounter between Elizabeth and Mary.
-This meditation from a priest is worthy of the best feminist theology, which draws our attention to the easily missed things that are happening to and with the "little ones" in our Scripture texts.
-It may be true that the mighty are brought down, and the great promises of old are kept, but in the meantime, at the end of one journey, on a well-swept doorstep, two women meet to share the ancient, womanly experience of being with child.
+This meditation from a priest is worthy of the best feminist theology, which draws our attention to the easily missed things that are happening to and with the “little ones” in our Scripture texts.
+It may be true that the mighty are brought down, and the great promises of old are kept, but in the meantime, on a dusty road, on a well-swept doorstep, two women meet to share the ancient, womanly experience of being with child.

 The new life promised in Mary’s pregnancy, of course, is the focus of Luke’s story, as it fulfills promises to all humankind, but one wonders how these two humble women must have felt about what was happening in their own lives.
 Nouwen says, “Who could ever understand?
 Who could ever believe it?
 Who could ever let it happen?
 But Mary says, ‘Let it happen to me’, and she immediately realizes that only Elizabeth will be able to affirm her ‘yes.’
 For three months Mary and Elizabeth live together and encourage each other to truly accept the motherhood given to them.”
 As Nouwen reads this story, neither woman had to wait alone for the extraordinary events to unfold, slowly, as pregnancies do: “They could wait together and thus deepen in each other their faith in God, for whom nothing is impossible.
 Thus, God’s most radical intervention into history was listened to and received in community.”